 Applications for Building Permits for Part 9 buildings or additions shall include:

 - Detailed site plan (Click Here for PDF) (not required for interior renovations) or Floor Plan for Interior Renovations / Tenant Development;

-- Detailed letter of intent (Click Here for PDF) (not required for interior renovations unless there is a change of use) Please be sure to include the tenant's legal name and trade name, as applicable;
+- Detailed letter of intent (Guide - Click Here for PDF) (not required for interior renovations unless there is a change of use) Please be sure to include the tenant's legal name and trade name, as applicable;

 - Detailed Scope of Work (for renovations/repairs);

-- One (1) paper copy and one (1) legible PDF that is signed and sealed by a Manitoba Licensed Professional Engineer (dated within one year of the complete application date (a paper copy of the plans may also be requested, depending on the project).
+- One (1) legible PDF copy of building plans that are signed and sealed by a Manitoba Licensed Professional Engineer and dated within one year of the complete application date (a paper copy of the plans may also be requested, depending on the project).
 If there is no PDF available, two (2) legible paper copies that are drawn and printed to scale are required.
 Minimum paper size of 36" x 24".
-All plans are to be drawn to a minimum scale of 1:500 or 1”= 40’;
+Plans are to be drawn to a minimum scale of 1:250 or 1/8” = 1’;

 - Manitoba Building Code analysis (if applicable);

-- Letters of Assurance (if applicable) from all design professionals involved, including responsibility for Manitoba Energy Code for Buildings (MECB) (Click Here for PDF).
+- Letters of Assurance (if applicable) from all design professionals involved, including responsibility for Manitoba Energy Code for Buildings (MECB) (Template - Click Here for PDF).
 All Letters of Assurance must be followed with Letters of Certification and/or Occupancy upon project completion (Letter Format - Click Here for PDF (must be provided on Engineer/Architect company letterhead - only copy the section(s) that apply));

 - Letter of authorization is required if you are applying on behalf of the landowner (Template - Click Here for PDF);